UP: Conspiracy case filed against journalist who recorded schoolkids being fed chapatis with salt

 The video was shot by Pawan Jaiswal, who works for the Hindi newspaper Jansandesh Times, according to the FIR.
 On Saturday, an education department official filed the case against three persons – Jaiswal, the village head’s representative Rajkumar Pal, and one unidentified person.

 According to the FIR, it was found during investigation that Pal informed a school teacher at 10.47 am on August 22 that the school cook did not have enough supplies.
-The teacher went to get the supplies but by the time he reached the school, he saw students eating chapatis and salt and the journalist shooting the video.
+The teacher went to get the supplies but by the time he returned, he saw students eating chapatis with salt and the journalist shooting the video.

 A vegetable seller said during investigation that the school teacher had already paid him for the supplies in advance so that he could give the vegetables whenever the cook went to him.
 However, the cook did not turn up, and the vegetable seller claimed that he still had Rs 300 out of the advance payment.